jonathanyji/TechOneTest/README.md

 2. Start the application by clicking on the play button

-By default, it will start the server at http://localhost:5002
+By default, it will start the server at http://localhost:5002 Sawgger is also implemented and automatically launched at startup

 ## Frontend Setup
 1. Navigate to ClientApp Directory and open a new terminal/command prompt